 From Batch to Unit level visibility

 Behind this legislation, there are distinct efficiency and quality advantages to be found.
 Wholesalers, distributors and logistics partners should use this opportunity to improve capability within the warehouse and business operations.
 Building a comprehensive and agile visibility layer on existing processes and cross-functional systems.
-This will not only ensure compliance by the 9th February 2019, but these infrastructures can be built upon further, putting organisations in a better position to react to any further regulation changes with ease.
+This will not only ensure compliance, but these infrastructures can be built upon further, putting organisations in a better position to react to any further regulation changes with ease.